Skip to main content

 Guidelines

-You can configure the guidelines for your agent.
-A guideline includes a name, condition, action, and associated tool.
-To set up guidelines, add a guidelines section and define each guideline with the following fields:
+To configure guidelines, add a guidelines section and define each guideline with these fields:

 spec_version: v1